What Causes Stroke In Young People?

 Other Possible SymptomsPay attention to any other unusual changes in the person’s behavior or physical abilities.

 1. Sudden numbness or weakness in the face, arm, or leg, especially on one side of the body.
-This is the most common sign of stroke.
+This is the most common sign.

 2. Sudden confusion, trouble speaking or understanding speech.
 You may have trouble finding the right words, or you may not be able to understand what other people are saying.